ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/selavy.rst

 This section summarises the basic execution of Selavy, with control of specific types of processing discussed in later sections.
 The default approach of Selavy is to follow the Duchamp method of applying a single threshold, either a flux value (specified by the user) or a signal-to-noise level, to the entire image.
 Pixels above this threshold are grouped together in objects - they may be required to be contiguous, or they can be separated by up to some limit.
 Detected objects may be "grown" to a secondary (lower) threshold, to include faint pixels without having to search to a faint level.

 One of the aims of Selavy is to provide distributed processing support, and details on how this is done can be found `below`_.
-To get single SNR threshold in this case, the noise stats are calculated on a subimage basis and combined to find the average noise across the image.
+To get a single SNR threshold in this case, the noise stats are calculated on a subimage basis and combined to find the average noise across the image.
 Selavy also permits variable detection thresholds to be determined in several ways - these are described on the `Thresholds`_ page.

 The input image can be a FITS format image or a CASA image (as is produced by the ASKAPsoft imaging pipeline).
 The code to read CASA images is new: it extracts the flux, WCS and metadata information and stores them in the classes used by the Duchamp code.
-While the Duchamp software is able to read FITS images, this has issues with very large cubes depending on the memory of the system being used - sometimes even the getMetadata() function would break (e.g. when subsections were being requested) since the number of pixels in the subsection was more than memory could hold.
+While the Duchamp software is able to read FITS images, this has issues with very large cubes depending on the memory of the system being used - sometimes even the getMetadata() function would break (e.g. when subsections were being requested) when the number of pixels in the subsection was more than memory could hold.
 For this reason, the CASA code is default, unless the **useCASAforFITS** parameter is set to false.

 .. _`below`: selavy.html#distributed-processing
 .. _`Thresholds`: thresholds.html